SHEUN1/Cloudbank/README.md

  ![Output sample](https://github.com/SHEUN1/Cloudbank/blob/master/README_IMAGES/BoundedBox.gif)

 ### How to use it?
-1. The ‘game_controller’ directory contains the files needed to control the video game and has been tested on one game so far: "Transistor" by 'Supergiant Games'.
-Although in theory Cloudbank can be used for any game in linux by simply modifying the name of the window currently hosting the videogame.
-2. The “game_vision” folder contains the code needed to analyse the game currently being played, frame-by-frame, using OpenCV C++.
+1. The “game_vision” folder contains the code needed to analyse the game currently being played, frame-by-frame, using OpenCV C++.
+The ‘game_controller’ directory contains the files needed to control the video game
-3. The IDE’s used were 'Eclipes C++' and 'Pycharm' community edition.
-Set the Eclipse workspace to the project folder and build your project (I currently used the watershed technique to process the image and segment objects)
+2. The OpenCv source files are located in the "Cloudbank/game_vision/src/" directory and the python controller file is lacated in the "Cloudbank/game_controller/"directory.
-4. Go to the ".../Cloudbank/game_vision/gstream_command_to_capture_image" file and modyfy the “xname=Transistor” into whatever your Steam game is called.  i.e. xname=<name of window displaying the game> and modify the "location=/home/sheun/Cloudbank/game_vision/current_game_frame.jpg" absolute path to one that reflects your system
+3. Go to the ".../Cloudbank/game_vision/gstream_command_to_capture_image" file and modyfy the “xname=Transistor” into the tile of your Steam game for example: xname=<name of window displaying the game> and modify the "location=/home/sheun/Cloudbank/game_vision/current_game_frame.jpg" absolute path to one that reflects your system
-5. Go to ".../Cloudbank/game_controller/send_control_cmds_to_game" file and replace all references to “Transistor” with the name of whatever your Steam game is called.
+4. Go to ".../Cloudbank/game_controller/send_control_cmds_to_game" file and replace all references to “Transistor” with the name of whatever your Steam game is called.
 (Modify key commands in the file according to your chosen game)
-6. Go to ".../Cloudbank/game_controller/controller.py" and once again replace all references to “Transistor” with the name of whatever your chosen window is called  (Modify key commands in the file according to your chosen game)
+5. Go to ".../Cloudbank/game_controller/controller.py" and once again replace all references to “Transistor” with the name of whatever your chosen window is called  (Modify key commands in the file according to your chosen game)
-7. Start your Steam game.
+6. Start your Steam game.
-8. Run the python script and this should build the shared opencv shared library.
+7. Run the python script and this build and run the platform.
 Once built this should activate gstremer and should start reciveing data from the current image frame.

 ### Keep in mind
 1. For this to work no other window on your screen should contain the same name as the video game you are playing otherwise the mouse and keyboard inputs would jump between screens.

-2. As expected, the image processing slows down the framerate considerably due to the fact that the processing is done mainly on the CPU, hence the need for GPU parallelisation.

-3. It is planned for Tensorflow to be implemented and to make use of the data being sent to python controller.
-The data will be used to train the AI agent but this will most likely be done after the GPU implementation.

-4. To avoid problems with gstreamer please set your game screen resolution to no more than 1024x768
+2. To avoid problems with gstreamer please set your game screen resolution to no more than 1024x768

+3. Note that this has been tested on one game so far: "Transistor" by 'Supergiant Games'.
+Although in theory Cloudbank can be used for any game in linux by simply modifying the name of the window currently hosting the videogame.

+4. The IDE’s used during development were 'Eclipes C++' and 'Pycharm' community edition.You can use Eclipes by simply setting the Eclipse workspace to the project folder.